AviatrixSystems/Docs/Support/support_center_openvpn_gateway.rst

 Which VPN Clients are supported with SAML authentication?
 -----------------------------------------------------------------

 At this time, we support SAML authentication for our VPN clients only for our `Aviatrix VPN Client <https://docs.aviatrix.com/Downloads/samlclient.html>`_

-When using Okta Authentication with Okta API Token, what is the suggested Okta App administrator role to Token.
+When using Okta Authentication with Okta API Token, what is the suggested Okta App administrator role to Token?
 -----------------------------------------------------------------

 You can refer to this link about OKTA `App administrator role permission table <https://help.okta.com/en/prod/Content/Topics/Security/Administrators.htm?cshid=Security_Administrators#Security_Administrators>`_.
-You will need Super Admin or Read-Only Admin to allows the privilege to create a Token for API access.
+You will need Super Admin or Read-Only Admin to allow the privilege to create a Token for API access.

 Can I set a profile for my VPN user via SAML?
 -----------------------------------------------------------------

 You can add a custom attribute “Profile” in your IdP and the value will be passed to the Aviatrix OpenVPN gateway during authentication.
-Aviatrix controller will then attach the Profile provided by the IdP to the VPN user.
+The Aviatrix controller will then attach the Profile provided by the IdP to the VPN user.
 Currently we only allow one profile value to be passed via SAML auth.
 This will override any local settings on the controller for this user.

 Can I assign multiple profiles to the same users?